-Working for a client is not an easy thing.
+Working as a digital transformation consultant for a client is not an easy thing.
 Whether it is related to information systems, finance or operations, just the simple exercise of understanding the needs that a client has is a unique experience and sometimes it can be a task of titanic proportions.

 But, that is your job.
 Consulting gives you and your client the opportunity to see things from another perspective, taking into consideration aspects and issues you didn’t thought of before.
 In the end, you are the expert.
 It’s you who the client chose to help him solving the problem he’s facing.
 It doesn’t matter what he hired you for, what matters is that you are the person best qualified to find the right solution to the problem because, after all, you are the expert.
 You are the one who understands the topic better than anyone and you are in a better position than him to make an assessment or recommendation.